-Indigenous writers and illustrators are invited to submit their original, previously unpublished manuscripts or artwork by September 30, 2017.
+Indigenous writers and illustrators are invited to submit their original, previously unpublished manuscripts or artwork by November 15, 2017** (deadline has been extended!).
 The winners of the contest—at least one writer and one illustrator—will be offered a publishing contract from Second Story Press.

 To be eligible, entrants must identify as an Indigenous (First Nations, Métis, and/or Inuit) person; be 18 years of age or older; be a citizen or permanent resident of Canada; and be the sole creator and owner of the rights to the submitted work(s).